docs/cli-reference.md

 agentDeploy a single Randal agent to Railway.
 Reads .env, sets Railway variables, deploys.

-posse --name <name>Deploy a multi-agent posse with shared Meilisearch.
+posse --name <name>Deploy a multi-agent posse.
+New deployments should use shared Postgres for memory, mesh registry, jobs, and audit.
 Requires --name.

 envSet environment variables on Railway from .env without deploying.